berkpolatCE/MineCheat/README.md

 - Running this program requires admin privileges to read Minesweeper’s memory.
 - The overlay does not interact with the game; it only visualizes data.

-## License

-This project is open-source under the MIT License.

-Contributions welcome!
-Feel free to fork and improve the project.